Privacy Policy

 Why We Use Your Personal Data

-[ 21 ] We use identifiable personal data for a number of purposes, including the following:
+[ 21 ] We use personal data for a number of purposes, including the following:

-[ 21.1 ] To provide any services you sign up for, such as sending out newsletters; and
+[ 21.1 ] To provide our listening volunteers service by phone, instant message or email or any other services you sign up for, such as sending out newsletters; and

 [ 21.2 ] To send fundraising communications when we have your permission, or when permitted by law and for related internal administrative purposes – such as our accounting and records – and to make you aware of any changes to our services;